katkhedp/CrackStation/README.md

 # Crack-Station

-Crack One letter and Two letter Passwords against SHA
-1. To run against the test harness put the github link as dependecy in package file.
+CrackStation is a library which can be used to decrypt one letter or two letter passwords encoded in SHA1.
+One can use the library to setup password authetication, use as a decryption setup for a client - server communication, stored encrypted data over public devices, etc.

+# Installation
+- To install the library use the command line git tool and run command "git clone https://github.com/katkhedp/CrackStation.git"
+- Then once clone the library can be importe into your program by using "import CrackStation" inside your swift codebase.
-2. Next add import CrackStation in the code and create its object then call the decrypt function by providing hash as the parameter
+- After this create object by calling CrackStation() then call the decrypt function by providing encryoted hash as the parameter.

-3. You would recieve the decrypted letter as the output.
+# Stable release
-4. The latest stable release is 2.0.0
+- The latest stable release for the applciation is "2.0.1".

+# Author
-5. The project is created by Pushpak K
+- The project is developed and uploaded by Pushpak Vijay Katkhede